Looks for schedules that match your input. You can search according to the schedule name, process and environment name.

 Displays the amount of time until the next execution of the process.
 Hovering over this field displays the exact time and date.
 If the schedule is in a different timezone than the one configured per tenant, the difference is displayed in the tooltip.

-Displays the amount of time to pass before the execution of the scheduled processes stops.
+Displays the amount of time to pass before the schedule stops.

 Opens the Edit Schedule window, which enables you to make changes to a schedule.